xavier8854/check-mk-agent-perl/README.md

 `    check_command          cmk_load!5!10`
 `}`

-In order to use the check\_mk plugins, follow the procedure adapted to your agent (usually xxTODOxx)
+In order to use the check\_mk plugins, follow the procedure adapted to your agent, by copying the plugin in the appropriate directory.